azulzaietz/gcc-conversational_ai_analytics/infra-as-code/modules/audio-data-format-change/function-source-code/README.md

 1. **Download:** Downloads the raw audio file from a Google Cloud Storage (GCS) bucket.
 2. **Format:** Converts the raw audio to FLAC format using FFmpeg, ensuring the desired number of channels.
 3. **Metadata Extraction:** Extracts audio stream metadata (codec, sample rate, etc.) using FFprobe.
-4. **File Metadata Extraction:** Extracts metadata from the filename, such as case manager email and creation date.
+4. **File Metadata Extraction:** Extracts metadata from the filename.
 5. **Metadata Creation:** Creates a JSON file containing all extracted metadata.
 6. **Upload:** Uploads the formatted audio and metadata JSON to specified GCS buckets.
 7. **Error Handling:** Logs FFmpeg errors to Google Cloud Logging.